ArieKnoester/cookie-clicker-bot/README.md

 At the end of 5 minutes the number of cookies per second is printed to the console.

 ### Notes
-- My naive approach is to always purchase the highest tier building available, since the higher tier buildings give more cookies per second than lower tiers.
+My naive approach is to always purchase the highest tier building available, since the higher tier buildings give more cookies per second than lower tiers.
 If an upgrade is available, always purchase the upgrade over a building.
 With this approach, an upgrade will only be purchased if it is cheaper than a building.
-This is not likely the most effective algorithm to maximize the number of cookies per second within a 5-minute runtime, however purchasing the first available 'Cursor' upgrade when this condition was met almost double the cookies per second in my tests.
+This is not likely the most effective algorithm to maximize the number of cookies per second within a 5-minute runtime, however purchasing the first available 'Cursor' upgrade when this condition was met almost doubled the cookies per second in my tests.